DeRobyJ/IdleBank-Alpha/README.md

 The game was released as open source on the 28th of April 2024

 In February 2025, the top players and the admin decided to reset the game.
 All pioneers, with at least a gear on the first game, received a special symbol for the new game, and the admin took the chance to completely review the game economy and to switch to just one AWS dynamoDB table.

+In April 2025, a new minimal version of the game was introduced first as an April Fools event and then as a permanent sub-game available through the IBTV screen.